wilsonespina/PORTFOLIO_WDI_PROJECT_1/README.md

 ### Responsive game controller

 When playing the game, the game controller at the bottom of the page reflects the user's key presses by turning either blue or orange, according to the 'key up' or 'key down' action.
+This is handled by key bindings where the event or 'e' is passed in as an arguement in the function below for the keydown press.
+Here, an event listener is looking for the keyCode of the arrow keys and using jQuery, specific `div`s are being found and their colour are being changed to blue.

 ```js
 function arrows(){